Hirayama Ikuo Silk Road Museum

-The Hirayama Ikuo Silk Road Museum is a Japanese museum named after the painter and collector Ikuo Hirayama.
+The Hirayama Ikuo Silk Road Museum is a museum named after the painter and collector Ikuo Hirayama located in Hokuto, Yamanashi Prefecture of Japan.

-The museum opened in 2004 in the Yamanashi region of Japan.
-It is one of the few and significant museums about the Silk Road, to be located outside of China.
+The museum opened in 2004.
+It is one of the few and significant museums about the Silk Road to be located outside of China.

 Many of the objects of the collection were exhibited in China in 2018–2019.